ricklove/SpiderMath/www/Notes/WorkHours.md

 - Add Told.log

+#### 6:25-6:40

+- Applied for Ludei premium account in order to use the Ads extension

 ##### FUTURE

+- Enable cocoon ads
+- Show demo play at beginning of game and beginning of level

 - Refactor AppLoader to use external list

-- Show Title at user selection

 - A major refactoring is due!
 - Need to include testing